Americans cheer as rare total solar eclipse marches across country

 Perhaps never before have so many people had the opportunity to see a total eclipse, said cartographer Michael Zeiler, who maintains the www.greatamericaneclipse.com website and is a self-described "eclipse chaser" who on Monday will mark his ninth time seeing "totality."

-Zeiler estimated up to 7.4 million people traveled to the zone to observe the total eclipse, which is taking place in the peak vacation month of August.
+Zeiler estimated up to 7.4 million people travelled to the zone to observe the total eclipse, which is taking place in the peak vacation month of August.

 For those who live too far from the shadow's path or cannot escape the indoors, a NASA-linked website, eclipse.stream.live, and a companion mobile app provided a live stream filmed from the vantage point of 50 helium-filled balloons at a height of 80,000 feet (24,384 meters).